 The USGS classifies the economic impact of this earthquake at level GREEN (low).
 They expect an 65% likelyhood of between 0 and 1 million US Dollars in economic damage and impact, and a 96% chance that the economic impact of this earthquake falls no higher than 10 million USD.

-An estimated 11,390 people were exposed to level V. At this level, moderate shaking and very light damage can be expected.
-Intensity level III was experienced by the majority of people (around 9 million).
+An estimated 4,208,000 people were exposed to level IV.
+At this level, light shaking and likely no damage can be expected.
+Intensity level III was experienced by the majority of people (around 12 million).
 In their region, weak shaking and probably no damage can be expected.

 People in 3 countries have been exposed to shaking.
-Roughly 11 million people were exposed to shaking in Myanmar , with level V (moderate shaking, very light damage) as the highest recorded.
-In Bangladesh , around 3.9 million people.
-In India, shaking was experienced too.
+In Myanmar , around 11 million people, with impact levels up to IV (light shaking, likely no damage).
+In Bangladesh , around 4.5 million people.
+Shaking was experienced by inhabitants of India too.

 | People | MMI Level | Shaking | Damage |